MicrosoftDocs/m365copilot-docs/docs/overview-graph-connector.md

 ![A screenshot of hovering over a Graph connectors response in Copilot for Microsoft 365](assets/images/connectors-copilot-hover.png)

-If users desire to dive deeper into the referenced content, they can click on one of the reference links at the bottom of the response.
+If users desire to dive deeper into the referenced content, they can select one of the reference links at the bottom of the response.

 ![A screenshot of Graph connectors reference list in Copilot for Microsoft 365](assets/images/connectors-copilot-logo.png)